KungBao82045/portfolio/README.md

   2. source venv/bin/activate
   3. Do the pip install in (1)

-OBS: Make sure to run face recognition python files exactly in the folder you are running.
+OBS: Make sure to run face recognition python files exactly in the folder.
 Otherwise, it will not work.